sagittaracc/collatz/README.md

 <img width="346" height="194" alt="Screenshot from 2026-03-07 20-01-43" src="https://github.com/user-attachments/assets/8fa71325-b739-4ade-985e-c4b8744b644b" />

 will always reach the number 1.
-Rules should be applied in a top-down priority.
+The appropriate transformation rule is selected per cycle in a top-down priority.

 This is a generalization of the [Collatz Conjecture](https://en.wikipedia.org/wiki/Collatz_conjecture).